rmind/stdc/c_coding_style.md

 	}
 ```

-If the case bock does not break, then it is strongly recommended to add a
+If the `case` block does not break, then it is strongly recommended to add a
 comment containing "fallthrough" to indicate it.
 Modern compilers can also
 be configured to require such comment (see gcc `-Wimplicit-fallthrough`).
+Alternatively, consider using C23 `[[fallthrough]]` declaration.

 ## Functions